We've entered the fray - and will be holding the Tories to account from both sides of the Palace walls.

 “It’s a great honour to join the Press Gallery – but we won’t get too comfortable.
 I’m looking forward to playing a small role in holding this government to account from inside the walls of Westminster.

 “This is a great chance to push forward the campaigning, evidence-based journalism of Left Foot Forward from within the belly of the beast.

 “It’s vital there are more voices holding the government to account in the halls of power and outside it.
 We come from unique standpoint at LFF, offering a platform for both grassroots activists and progressive politicians.

 “This is a chance we don’t take lightly.
 LFF is one of the longest-standing left-wing news/comment sites, so this is a real show of confidence: to go from a small blog to a respected and valued part of our media landscape – bolstering the clout of progressive media in Westminster.”

-Left Foot Forward is a sister title to LabourList, which also has a Press Gallery journalist in editor Sienna Rodgers.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Left Foot Forward is a sister title to LabourList, which also has a Press Gallery journalist in editor Sienna Rodgers.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.